 Even with the coronavirus disruptions, Kaufman opined multifamily remains a solid asset class.
 “When you underwrite a loan and the property is 95% occupied, there is coverage.
 You can go down to 87% or 86% occupied before you start seeing some pain.
 So, we’re in good territory,” he explained.
 “It’ll get a little bit softer, but I think overall, we’re in an extraordinarily great place.”

 He pointed out that investors can refinance with today’s low interest rates, offsetting a decline in rents and occupancy with reduced mortgage payments.

 However, the head of one of the nation’s leading multifamily lenders noted Class A urban properties will suffer as COVID-19 has accelerated the demand for reduced density and millennials are moving to the suburbs to form families.

 “Absorption is going to be a lot slower.
 That will be the soft part of the market, no question about it,” said Kaufman.
 “The workforce housing, the B and C, specifically Class B properties, are holding up extraordinarily well.”

 In addition, Fannie Mae and Freddie Mac support the multifamily market, providing liquidity and consistency in multifamily lending.
 During the interview, Kaufman also discusses the growth in SFR demand, additional investment opportunities, other capital sources, the CMBS market, technology and much more.

-Listen to the full NYU Real Estate Capital Markets Leadership Series interview.
+Listen to the full NYU Schack Institute of Real Estate Capital Markets Leadership Series Interview.